 Half Moon Bay drone shot

 But I see the appeal of the Pacific, I do.
-As SVV says: “The Gulf is tame and predictable—unless you count hurricanes.
+SVV always says: “The Gulf is tame and predictable—unless you count hurricanes.
 The Pacific Ocean is alive, breathing and will smack you in the face if you turn your back on it.
 There’s something exciting about that.”

 Half Moon Bay drone shot